-The Group has been operating in Asia since 2006 through its subsidiary Bimbo China, which produces and distributes of bread, sweet backed goods, cookies and ready-to-eat food, among others, mainly under the Bimbo and Mankattan brands.
+The Group has been operating in Asia since 2006 through its subsidiary Bimbo China, which produces and distributes bread, sweet baked goods, cookies and fast food, among others, mainly under the Bimbo and Mankattan brands.

 The Group's operations in Asia have grown through acquisitions.
 On June 29, 2018, the Group completed the acquisition of Mankattan, the second most relevant player in the baking industry in China in terms of sales.
 As a result of this acquisition, there are three bakeries in China focused on branded products.
-Mankattan is engaged in producing and distributing packaged bread, pastries, cakes, buns, and yudane (a Japanese-style sandwich bread), among other products, which are distributed through traditional and modern channels to customers.
-Mankattan has presence in the markets of Beijing, Shanghai, Sichuan and Guangdong, along with their surrounding areas.
-This acquisition complemented the already existing operations in China, in terms of brand products and channels.
+Mankattan produces and distributes packaged bread, pastries, cakes, buns, and yudane (a Japanese-style sandwich bread), among other products, which are distributed through traditional and modern channels to customers.
+Mankattan has presence in Beijing, Shanghai, Sichuan and Guangdong, and their surrounding areas.
+This acquisition complemented the already existing operations in China, in terms its product portfolio and distribution channels.
 It also represented an opportunity to create significant synergies, especially in Northern China, by optimizing the supply chain to better serve consumers.

-The main markets in China are in Beijing, Tianjin, and Hebei province, where constant growth is maintained in the distribution channel suitable for the local market.
+The main markets in China are in Beijing, Tianjin, Hebei province, Shanghái and surroundings, where constant growth is maintained in the distribution channel suitable for the local market.
 As a result of the development of the distribution network and products with a long shelf life, it has been possible to sell products in regions more distant to China.
-Grupo Bimbo, being a pioneer in the packaged bread market, has developed new products, including rolls filled with sweet beans, bread stuffed with enchilada meat and Western-style products in order to satisfy the growing demand for international products in the Asian daily diet.
+Grupo Bimbo, being a pioneer in the packaged bread market, has developed new products, including rolls filled with sweet beans, bread stuffed with spicy meat and Western-style products in order to satisfy the growing demand for international products in the Asian daily diet.
 In China, the Group is the second largest player in the packaged bread category according to Euromonitor market data.
 Bimbo China headquarters are located in Beijing, China.

-In India, on May 25, 2017, the Company entered into a strategic alliance with Ready Roti, one of the leading baking companies in New Delhi and its metropolitan area which produces packaged bread, pizza dough, and salty and sweet buns; with leading brands like Harvest Gold® and Harvest Selects®.
-With this acquisition, the Group expanded its geographic footprint by entering a new market, further increased its presence in, and exposure to, emerging markets, and supported its geographic and product diversification, in line with its strategy to become one of the world's top food companies.
+In India, on May 25, 2017, the Company entered into a strategic alliance with Ready Roti, one of the leading baking companies in New Delhi and its surroundings, which produces packaged bread, pizza dough, and salty and sweet buns; with leading brands like Harvest Gold® and Harvest Selects®.
+With this acquisition, the Group expanded its geographic footprint by entering a new market, further increased its presence in and exposure to emerging markets, and supported its geographic and product diversification, in line with its strategy to become one of the world's top food companies.
 Harvest Gold is the leading player in the bread category in the North Capital Region of Delhi (Delhi-NCR), after starting operations over more than 26 years ago.
 The headquarters of India are located in Nueva Delhi.

-According to information from the World Bank, China and India are the first and second most populous countries, and the second and seventh largest economies in terms of GDP.
+According to information from the International Monetary Fund (information as of October 2021), China and India are the first and second most populous countries, and the second and sixth largest economies in terms of GDP.
 Grupo Bimbo maintains a continuously growing distribution network that adapts to these local markets, and to further expand in these markets, it plans to offer quality products crafted with innovative techniques.
 Also, ingredients and flavors are used that appeal to the tastes and preferences of specific consumers in the region, while offering Western-style products to meet the growing demand in Asia as well as changes in dietary trends.